jerseyweeds/multistreamnews.tv/prompt.md

   - Hover-activated dropdown with seamless interaction (no gap between button and menu)
   - QR code modal displays when donation option is selected
   - Modal remains open until user closes it for easy mobile scanning
+* **Save/Share Feature:** Include a "Save/Share" button above the donation button
+  - QR code for site access on other devices with text "Scan with your phone to quickly access this site on another device"
+  - Bookmark button for adding to browser favorites
+  - Copy URL button for sharing
+  - Native share API integration when available
 * **Responsive Design:** Ensure the header looks good on all screen sizes

 ### 2.2.
 Quick Add News Channels Section